widefix/blog/_posts/2023-05-13-revamp-your-ruby-on-rails-app-with-confidence.md

 ## Why redesigning a Ruby on Rails app

+There are several reasons why an app may consider implementing a new UI/UX design.
+Regardless of the motive, the ultimate goal is always the same - **to increase revenue**.
+If the app is already in production, any effort put into improving its design should result in higher revenue.
+If a redesign does not have a positive impact on revenue, it may be seen as an unnecessary expense.

+Minimizing expenses is crucial for achieving success.
+This means that any actions taken to implement a new design should not result in downtime that could lead to losing clients and revenue.

+In our case, the client already had mockups drawn.
+Our task was to turn it into the code and connect it with the existing back-end.
+Technically, we had to avoid downtimes and reduce development efforts.

 ## Different technical approaches of a Ruby on Rails app redesign

 ## Risk-free approach of a Ruby on Rails app redesign